 We’ll meet you on your arrival in JNB and transfer with you to take a short flight to Hoedspruit airport by Kruger National Park.
-A one-hour drive brings us to Karongwe, one of the famous South African private Game Reserves.
-Lunch will be waiting for us in Becks Safari Lodge, with which our guests immediately fell in love when we stayed there in June, shortly after they opened their doors for business.
+A short drive brings us to Becks, one of the most luxurious brand new South African private Game Reserves.
+Lunch will be waiting for us in when we arrive!! https://www.karongweportfolio.com/becks/

-We’ll rest for a few hours after lunch before taking the first of 4 Safari drives. https://www.karongweportfolio.com/becks/
+After lunch we’ll be taking the first of 4 Safari drives.

 Early mornings and late afternoons are safari times.
 Every game drive is different - nothing is guaranteed, and surprises come at any time.
 Look out for the “Super 7” (lion, leopard, rhino, buffalo, elephant, cheetah and wild dog) and gorgeous birds.

 During the “down” time between breakfast and lunch that is common to all game lodges, you can choose to enjoy a nature walk, relax at the pool, enjoy a spa treatment, or simply soak in the beauty and luxury of the Lodge.

 There’s a direct flight from our Lodge to Cape Town – at least for the first people who book the tour!!!!
 From the airport, we’ll take an overview of the city before heading to dinner in the famous Avron’s Kosher restaurant.
 Our luggage will await us in our rooms in the iconic Mount Nelson where we are staying for the weekend.

 On Friday we leave early to the very southern tip of the African continent.
 We’ll take the scenic drive around the Cape Peninsula to Cape Point, where the Atlantic and Indian oceans meet, at the Cape of Good Hope.